 The Company operates within one dominant business segment, the production and sale of pressure treated wood for several different product groups (described below).
-Wood treating facilities are located in the Canadian provinces of Nova Scotia, Québec, Ontario, Alberta, British Columbia, and the states of Wisconsin, and Washington.
+Wood treating facilities are located in the Canadian provinces of Nova Scotia, Québec, Ontario, Alberta, British Columbia, and the states of Wisconsin, Washington, Pennsylvania, Virginia, West Virginia, and Kentucky in the USA.
 The Company also operates distribution centres in the provinces of Newfoundland and Ontario.